 - Dressing rooms

 - How long each performer is performing for

 - What is happening between performers e.g. background music, a master of ceremonies (MC) or other show content

 - Food for performers and the production team and when this will be scheduled

 - How much time is available for bands to get off stage and the next one to get back on.

 - What happens if other parts of the event run over schedule and how this will affect the performances

 - Accommodation for performers

-As you will have learnt from this article, most of the work with stage management is done in advance.
+As you will hopefully now realise, most of the work with stage management is done in advance.
 It is all about communication, managing expectations and organisation.
 Get this right and stage management can be a very fun and enjoyable role to have.